+Sherman has over 15 years of experience in the energy sector.
 Prior to CPV, Sherman was Director, Portfolio Management at PG&E National Energy Group where he was responsible for the daily commercial optimization and fuel supply contracting of over 7,000 MW of gas, oil, coal, and hydro capacity.

 Sherman holds an MBA from Columbia Business School at Columbia University, a MS in Environmental Engineering from Columbia University and a BS in Mechanical Engineering from Stanford University.

 Mr. Odell is responsible for CPV's legal, compliance and corporate governance matters.
 He has extensive experience in electric power and other major infrastructure project development, joint ventures, equity investments, acquisitions, and divestitures.

 Mr. Odell served as CPV's outside counsel since its inception, and has more than 20 years of private practice experience.

 Mr. Odell was a partner at Crowell & Moring, LLP and prior to that a partner at Dickstein Shapiro LLP.
 Mr. Odell received his law degree from the University of Miami School of Law in 1994 and his undergraduate degree from Cornell College in 1986.

 Tom Rumsey is Vice President of External & Regulatory Affairs for Competitive Power Ventures.
 He is responsible for all corporate communications, regulatory affairs, government relations and crisis communications.